ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ### 1.3.6 TEDDY
 **Introduction**
 The TEDDY study - The Environmental Determinants of Diabetes in the Young - is looking for the causes of type 1 diabetes mellitus (T1DM).
 Research tells us that children who get diabetes have certain kind of genes that make them highly susceptible to getting diabetes.
-However, not all children who are in the high risk category get diabetes.
+However, not all children who are in the high-risk category get diabetes.
 It is believed that something happens to "triggers" a child with these risky genes to actually get diabetes.
 It is the purpose of this study to try and find out what are the triggers that cause children to get diabetes.

 The study encompasses results from ~11,000 patients.